Sheffield and Midland Railway Companies' Committee: Opening

-In 1867 the line opened into Manchester Store Street, by then renamed London Road (now Piccadilly), which the MS&LR shared with the LNWR.
-However, the Committee, seeking a more direct route, opened a line through Bredbury and Reddish in 1875.
+In 1867 the line had opened into Manchester Store Street, by then renamed London Road (now Piccadilly), which the MS&LR shared with the LNWR.
+However, the committee, seeking a more direct route, opened a line through Bredbury and Reddish in 1875.

 Increasing friction with LNWR led to the Cheshire Lines Committee being formed and when Manchester Central opened in 1880 trains were diverted at Romiley through Stockport Teviot Dale (as it was originally spelt).

-This entailed another new line, the "Manchester South District Railway Company" from Heaton Mersey to Chorlton-cum-Hardy.
+This entailed another new line, the Manchester South District Railway, from Heaton Mersey to Chorlton-cum-Hardy.
 Although incorporated in 1873, there was a lack of interest on the part of the MS&LR and the GNR (the Midland's partners in the CLC).
 It was therefore taken under the wing of the Sheffield and Midland Committee, with the Midland taking overall control in 1877.
 The line finally opened in 1880.

 However, by the end of the century congestion around Stockport had increased, and with speed limits, gradients and curves, the Midland looked for yet another route.
-The "New Mills and Heaton Mersey Railway" was authorised in 1897 from New Mills South Junction, between New Mills and Buxworth through Disley Tunnel.
+The New Mills and Heaton Mersey Railway was authorised in 1897 from New Mills South Junction, between New Mills and Buxworth through Disley Tunnel.

 Modern times

 The earlier lines remain busy as the Hope Valley Line, as does that from New Mills through Disley Tunnel, where it branches to the old LNWR line from Buxton at Hazel Grove railway station into Stockport.
 However the stations from Hazel Grove to Manchester Central closed in 1967 and have practically disappeared, although the section of the railway between Didsbury and Manchester Central has reopened as a Metrolink line.
 There are hopes that this will extend further in the future through Heaton Mersey, and then leaving the alignment and heading into Stockport town centre.

 It became a corporate body, renamed the Great Central and Midland Joint Committee, on 22 July 1904.
-It was vested in British Transport Commission under Transport Act of 1947.
+It was vested in the British Transport Commission under Transport Act 1947.